-If you try to install a complete copy of the Oracle Enterprise Repository software in a Oracle Home directory that already contains a complete installation, an error message is displayed.
-Click or type OK to return to the Choose Oracle Home directory prompt.
+If you try to install a complete copy of the Oracle Enterprise Repository software in an Oracle home directory that already contains a complete installation, an error message is displayed.
+Click or type OK to return to the Choose Oracle home directory prompt.